If you are using the electronic hotel locks system from Salto, I am sure you will face some problems with Salto locks.

 - It is necessary to replace the battery and update the lock.

-- The lock is warning the hotel door lock battery is very low.
-Please inform maintenance to change batteries and update the lock using the PPD.
+- The lock is a warning the hotel door lock battery is very low.
+Please inform maintenance to change the batteries and update the lock using the PPD.

 6, Fast blinking Orange/Yellow LED